 We’re here to arm you with all the information you need before you make your decision!

-Since paperboard is widely known for its flexibility, versatility and usually used to showcase products on retail stores, designers tend to be more creative with the finishing to get the attention on the shelves.
+Since paperboard is flexible, versatile and usually showcases products in retail stores, designers tend to be more creative with the finishing to bring attention to the shelves.

-Here are the popular coatings used for paperboard packaging:
+Here are the popular coatings for paperboard packaging:

-Laminated paperboard boxes are considered to have the best quality but are typically more expensive due to its protective properties.
+Laminated paperboard boxes are widely regarded to have the best quality, but are typically more expensive due to its protective properties.

 Compared to other coating types, lamination provides the best protection from moisture.
 Long-run projects also typically prefer to use lamination due to its longevity and dust resistance.